Motorcycle Death Accident Lawyer Michigan

 Motorcycle Crash Statute of Limitations in Michigan

 After a motorcycle crash that doesn’t involve wrongful death, claimants have three years from the date of the accident to file a claim for either property damage or bodily injury.
-In a wrongful death case, this statute of limitations is the same when the lawsuit is based on negligence as the underlying cause.
+In a wrongful death case, this statute of limitations in Michigan is the same when the lawsuit is based on negligence as the underlying cause.
 The difference is that the three-year clock begins counting down when the crash victim passes away rather than when the crash occurred.

 Contact a Motorcycle Wrongful Death Attorney Today